Church and the Coronavirus

 Worship is available live on Sundays 10:30AM at our Facebook page.
 You do not need a Facebook account to view the service, however you do need one to interact with the worship leaders and each other online.
 You can access that Sunday’s service anytime after it ends, right there on the BVUC Facebook page; you can scroll down the page to see past services and other posts.

 Our most recent service can also be found on the homepage this website.

-In addition, Andover TV is now rebroadcasting our worship services on their public channel (Verizon 47, Comcast 8) on the following Saturday at 3:00 PM and Sunday 1:00 PM (times subject to to change).
+In addition, Andover TV is now rebroadcasting our worship services on their public channel (Verizon 47, Comcast 8) on the following Saturday at 2:00 PM and Sunday 1:00 PM (times subject to to change).

 Worship in Person